OpenNebula/website/content/product/integration_references/edge_provider_driver_development/creating_driver.md

 # Jinja2 template content
 ```

-This metadata is used by OneForm to define the provision template name, description and any custom user inputs.
+This metadata is used by OneForm to define the provision name, description and any custom user inputs.
 These user inputs can include validation rules using the same format shown earlier in the `variables.tf` and `validators.tf` sections.

 In addition to defining how infrastructure is mapped into Ansible groups, these templates also specify the objects that OneForm will register as part of the `one_objects` structure.
 This includes virtual networks, datastores, and host definitions that will be configured during provisioning.